jiaoshijie/onlysearch/README.md

 WARN: This plugin doesn't provide replace functionality!

 - [ ] BUG: nvim_buf_set_extmark() api bug
+  + if i set an extmark above the first real line, sometimes this extmark doesn't show up
 - [ ] BUG: nvim_buf_clear_namespace api bug fix
   + [ ] I don't know if this is a bug or not
   + This bug is that when nvim add a highlight to a line with col_start = 0